kmanoleff/kmanoleff/README.md

 Through confident communication, strategic thinking, and innovative creations, I strive to write clean code that is extensible and follows best practices.

-With a proven record of delivering solutions and documentation I also have the ability to step into leadership roles and motivate, educate, and collaborate with my peers.
+With a proven record of delivering solutions and detailed documentation I also have the ability to step into leadership roles and motivate, educate, and collaborate with my peers.
 </p>

 <h2 align="left">Languages and Tools:</h2>